 Simple and rapid installation.
 Easy to maintain.

-The connection to Mantis Bug Tracker System Windows 2016 AWS
+The connection to Mantis Bug Tracker for Windows Server 2016

 - First, to connect to Mantis Bug Tracker System, you should open port 80 by the TCP Protocol in the network security group.

 - To access Mantis Bug Tracker you must connect to the VM via RDP.
 To connect via RDP, you must create a password for the connection first.
 To do this, use the following Guide.
 On the desktop, there is the file called “AdminPassword_mantistbt” containing the username and password for accessing the admin panel Mantis Bug Tracker.